 Home > Shop > Payment Products > Bullet-proof windows

 Bullet-proof windows are protected service window systems designed for public-facing environments where controlled interaction and ballistic protection are required.
-These solutions are typically specified for banks, embassies, government facilities, security companies and other high-exposure service points, combining a reinforced frame system with bullet-resistant glazing certified to EN 1063.
+They are specified for banks, embassies, government facilities, security companies and other high-exposure service points.

 What EN 1063 certification means for glazing